lykn/embeds/test_embed_python.md

 Sending embeds is as easy as JSON or maybe easier.

 When a Discord Bot responds in your server it's always those boring messages which it sends.
-Well, Discord has added a feature called `embeds` which spice things up in the message.
-Text markdowns and hyperlinking are just one of the many features of an embed.
+Well, Discord has added a feature called `embeds` which spices things up in the message.
+Text markdowns and hyperlinking are just one of the numerous features of an embed.

-This repo written and maintained by `Lykn#0009` shows the features of an embed, with full detailed explanation.
+This repo written and maintained by `Lykn#0009` shows the features of an embed, with s full detailed explanation for everything.

 Main Links:
  - [ColorHexa](https://www.colorhexa.com/) will help you pick colors for your embed(s)
  - Click [here](https://discordpy.readthedocs.io/en/latest/api.html#discord.Embed) for Discord's Official discord.py Docs on `embeds`